 My beautiful children.
 The fact that they were conceived (we were once told this would never happen).
 The fact that they are here.
 The fact that they are perfectly healthy.
 The opportunity the Lord has given me to do my best to teach them of his love and plan.
 I can think of no greater blessing than the opportunity to be a mother, and it is a privilege that not everyone gets in this life.
 I am deeply grateful for their smiles, giggles, hugs, silly faces, imaginations, patience, and most of all their incredibly quick forgiveness when I mess up.

 My devoted parents.
 I will forever be grateful that I was raised in a home where I regularly felt the spirit of God.
 I am coming to realize more and more what incredible people my parents are.
 There is an amazing spirit in their home and I am slowly coming to understand how hard they have worked/are working to make it that way.
 My parent put nothing before each other and their children.
 Few parents take their responsibility as seriously as mine do.

 My supportive siblings.
 I love each of my brothers and sisters.
 I would call them my dearest friends.
 We can laugh, cry, play together, and learn from each other.

-Living in the USA, and the opportunities that affords: I can worship as I want, learn and improve myself as I wish, speak my mind, and live free of oppression.
+Living in the USA, and the opportunities that afford: I can worship as I want, learn and improve myself as I wish, speak my mind, and live free of oppression.
 I am grateful to those who have sacrificed to make it so.

 And now some less obvious, but significant things.
 I am grateful for:

-- two, four and six year old imaginations
+- two, four, and six-year-old imaginations

 - sibling hugs and kisses between my kids